mpi4py/mpi4py-fft/docs/paper/paper.md

 M Mortensen acknowledges support from the 4DSpace Strategic Research Initiative at the University of Oslo.

-L Dalcin acknowledges support from the Extreme Computing Research Center and the KAUST Supercomputing Laboratory at King Abdullah University of Science and Technology.
+L Dalcin and D Keyes acknowledge support from the Extreme Computing Research Center and the KAUST Supercomputing Laboratory at King Abdullah University of Science and Technology.